 A real one, and still a bit fake

 FlorenceJewelshop has a necklace in her collection made of black diamonds.
 Real diamonds, but full of those black inclusions.
-Beautiful and affordable!.
+Beautiful and affordable!

 There are also gems that have a visible fracture in the stone.
 Also not acceptable for the jewelry industry.
-For these diamonds, there is also a solution to get accepted again.
+For these diamonds, there is also a solution to getting accepted again.
 They inject a fluid of glass and lead into the fracture and the fracture becomes invisible.

 The only way to see or check whether you buy a synthetic diamond or a real one is to use short-wave UV radiation.
 Real ones turn out bluish and you see an octahedral growth structure.
 While a synthetic copy is green and has an hourglass pattern.
 The change in color is easy to see in contrast with the pattern.

-Copy, paste a diamond?
+Copy, and paste a diamond?

-Nowadays men can make a complete copy of the natural or real diamond, with the same crystal lattice structure, the same color range as the real one.
+Nowadays men can make a complete copy of the natural or real diamond, with the same crystal lattice structure, and the same color range as the real one.
 The great difference is that natural copies are over 3 billion years old.

 Making a synthetic gemstone is a pricey process.
 But a synthetic diamond is about 20 to 40% less expensive than a natural real copy.
-The actual price depends on the color, the size, and the quality of the synthetic variety.
+The actual price depends on the color, size, and quality of the synthetic variety.